ifrh/Ostfalia-Proforma-Praktomat/documentation/proforma/tasks.md

 # Python

+## Python Unittests:

+The tests run in a virtual Python environment, in which Python packages can be installed by simply adding a requirements.txt to the task.

+The environment is set up the first time a test case is run.
+Usually this is when the task creator tries submitting a model solution.

+Since some of the packages have to be downloaded from the Internet and then installed, this setup may take longer than the grading timeout in Moodle.
+In general, however, the setup should be completed despite an error message due to a timeout.
+So please just try again.

+Most Python packages will run without any further action.
+However, it cannot be ruled out that individual packages require additional packages from the operating system.

+Limits:

 Inner classes with tests in Python unit tests will not be tested (Problem of Python Unittest framework)

+## Python Doctest:

+Does not support creating a virtual environemnt by adding a requirements.txt.

 # Googletest